rittikbasu/trackrBot/README.md

 ### How to contribute?
 <i>Contributions, issues and feature requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.</i>
+* <b>GitHub</b>
   * Fork this repository on GitHub and clone it on your local machine.

   ```
   $ git clone https://github.com/<your-username>/trackrBot.git
   ```
+  * Create your Feature Branch (git checkout -b feature/AmazingFeature)
+  * Commit your Changes (git commit -m 'Add some AmazingFeature')
+  * Push to the Branch (git push origin feature/AmazingFeature)
+  * Open a Pull Request
+* <b>Recommended: Replit</b>
-* <b>Recommended:</b> Fork this project on Replit.
+  * Fork this project on Replit.
 This saves you the trouble of setting up the environment and installing the libraries.

 #### Links to Replit
 * [Telegram Bot](https://replit.com/@RittikBasu/trackr)